Alfa Romeo 6C: 6C 2300 (1934–1938)

-The 6C 2300 (2,309 cc) was designed by Vittorio Jano as a lower-cost alternative to the 8C.
+The 6C 2300 (2,309 cc, 70 x 100 mm) was designed by Vittorio Jano as a lower-cost alternative to the 8C.
 In 1934 Alfa Romeo had become a state-owned enterprise.
 That year, a new 6C model with a newly designed and larger engine was presented.
 Chassis technology, however, had been taken from the predecessor.

 One year later a revised model, the 6C 2300 B, was presented.
 In this version the engine was placed in a completely redesigned chassis, with independent front suspension and rear swing axle, as well as hydraulic brakes.
 760 examples of the rigid-axle 6C 2300 were produced and 870 examples of the B-model.